ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 **Solution**

 Add the following lines in your code.
-Full solution given in [Solution](../code/Chapter2/Exercise_solution).
+The full solution is given in [Solution](../code/Chapter2/Exercise_solution).

 ```cpp
 // Change the function as shown below.